 I am a non-representational artist using materials ranging from glass, wire, and metal to paper, ink, and light.
-I maintain an artistic practice that eschews digital technology in favor of the imperfect, ritualistic, and contemplative processes of hand rendering.
+I maintain an artistic practice that favors the imperfect, ritualistic, and contemplative processes of hand rendering.
 The result is work that exudes a palpable, life-like energy that moves viewers beyond conceptual understanding into visceral recognition and empathy.
 I challenge the viewer’s experience by asking for presence, concentration, and consideration of the subtleties within my work as a way to comment on a culture that holds high regard for spectacles, monuments, grandiose gestures, and immediate gratification.

 "... her earlier work at Experimental Sound Studio and A + D Gallery displayed a signature mix of intelligence, finesse, and subtlety...During the day, Death of a Moth used the abundant light of a large south-facing window to illuminate pendulous sail-like forms burnished with ink.
 After dusk the storefront became an evanescent spectacle of projected images, angular volumes, and copper wire cats-cradle—all shimmering and accompanied by mysterious sounds audible through the door’s mail slot." — Lise McKean, 2016, Bad At Sports

 "Wallers' two-dimensional drawings have a density that is entirely formal.
 Rich in mark making but essentially delicate and fugitive in a way that is only possible with graphite, we feel that a moment of form will disappear in an instant — erased and replaced with another accumulation of marks.
 In her paper-based series, marks swarm or flock together to produce a powerful collective body which moves as a single entity, but in which each mark has its own weight and importance." — Jennifer Shaw, 2014, "On Big Drawings" Catalog, A + D Gallery